benthayer/git-gud/CONTRIBUTING.md

 If you're writing something advanced, chances are you'll have to interact with that library.
 The project is located [here](https://github.com/gitpython-developers/GitPython) and the project's documentation can be found [here](https://gitpython.readthedocs.io/en/stable/).
 #### The `gitgud` module
-Git Gud is written in Python and stuctured like a Python module.
+Git Gud is written in Python and structured like a Python module.
 Python modules can be run and provide a good amount of flexibility.
 Python also comes with PyPi, a package manager.
 This makes it easy to install Git Gud, even if you aren't the most technical.